operator-framework/java-operator-sdk/sample-operators/tomcat-operator/README.md

 above).

 ## EventSources
 The TomcatController is listening to events about Deployments created by the TomcatOperator by registering a InformerEventSource with the EventSourceManager.
 The InformerEventSource will in turn register a watch on all Deployments managed by the Controller (identified by the `app.kubernetes.io/managed-by` label).
 When an event from a Deployment is received we have to identify which Tomcat object does the Deployment belong to.
 This is done when the InformerEventSource creates the event.

 The TomcatController has to take care of setting the `app.kubernetes.io/managed-by` label on the Deployment so the InformerEventSource can watch the right Deployments.
 The TomcatController also has to set `ownerReference` on the Deployment so later the InformerEventSource can identify which Tomcat does the Deployment belong to.
-This is necessary so the frameowork can call the Controller `createOrUpdate` method correctly.
+This is necessary so the framework can call the Controller `reconcile` method correctly.